 Water can be quite unpredictable, particularly for beginners.
 So you must never go paddling alone.
 Bring a friend or a workmate along for the added fun and as a safety measure.
 When you are on the water with a friend, you can work together to build each other’s confidence, explore different areas, learn from each other’s mistakes and offer help when either one gets into trouble.
 In fact, kayaking is a remarkably delightful sport to enjoy together in small or large groups.

 Looking for a stable, comfortable and safe kayak for your next paddling adventure?
-At Captain Mike’s Kayak Rentals, we specialize in kayaks and related equipment and have a wide variety to suit a broad range of needs, experience levels and preferences.
-For more information on our range of kayaks, visit Captain Mike’s Kayak Rentals website.
+At Captain Mike’s Kayak Academy, we specialize in kayaks and related equipment and have a wide variety to suit a broad range of needs, experience levels and preferences.
+For more information on our range of kayaks, visit Captain Mike’s Kayak Academy website.